Home

 previewer in amazon kdp

-Before moving on, open the Kindle Previewer.
+Before moving on, open the KDP online previewer.

 This lets you see what your book looks like on different Kindle devices and in the Kindle app.
 Scroll through it.
 Click around.
 Look for formatting issues.